castillopatricia/castillopatricia/README.md

 - About Me

 Who I am?
-My name is Patricia, I studied Web Development Full Stack at Henry school, since 1st March to June, of 2022. also I'm a dentist, I studied in the National University of Tucuman, and after that I'd got a prothesis specialitation.
+My name is Patricia, I studied Web Development Full Stack at SoyHenry school, since March to June, of 2022. also I'm a dentist, I studied in the National University of Tucuman, and after that I'd got a prothesis specialitation.
 I decided to study web development because I think it's really interesting, and I like it so much,